verview of how money is created in NZ

 How much benefit do banks get from creating money?

-In 2008 registered banks in New Zealand made 3.26 billion in profit while the combined profit of the remainder of the NZX 50 (less the banks listed on the NZX 50) made 2.89 billion. (source: NZMEA – 2008 figures).
+In 2008 registered banks in New Zealand made $3.26 billion in profit while the combined profit of the remainder of the NZX 50 back then (less the banks listed on the NZX 50) made 2.89 billion. (source: NZMEA – 2008 figures)

 How much of a cost do we pay?